 TypeScript Support

 We are elated to announce that R2WC has full TypeScript support!
-TypeScript has cemented itself as a staple in the dev community and is a key ingredient for a successful open source project.
+TypeScript has cemented itself as a staple in the dev community thanks to its enhanced type safety.
+Now you’ll be able to see warnings and make changes to your React components accordingly.

 Simplified API

-It’s uncommon when using a React package to have to pass in an instance of React and ReactDOM to the function call.
-That’s how version 1.0 of R2WC worked.
+In R2WC v1, you had to pass in an instance of React and ReactDOM to the function call.
 Not anymore!
 We have added React and ReactDOM as peer dependencies for R2WC, with support for v16, 17, and 18 for React and ReactDOM.
+Now you can get started using R2WC even faster.

 Improved Syncing